keokilee/makahiki/README.markdown

 Milestone 4

 * Support for migrations using South.
+* Added commitment workflow.
+* Made the homepage content more generic and put the visualizations into generic blocks.
+* Fixed bug where messages were not clearing.
+* Fixed bug where creating an activity with a confirmation code failed to work for new activities.

 Milestone 3.5

 * Added a news application to the home page where an admin can add articles.
 * Added Gauge and BioHeatMap visualizations to the home page.
 * Users can now select their own theme.
+* Added tabs to profile page.

 Milestone 3